Miner2589/DePopulize-Upside-Down/README.md

 This is a Limited Edition version of the game DePopulize 2024.
 In this edition the controlls are wrong (up key is down) and random buttons or lables are upside down.

+currently in progress so there is no downloadable zip yet.

 This is limited support.

 support dates: